Get the latest updates about our blog posts.

 After reaching the peak of the curve, your product can either stay there, or go down.
 The decline phase defines itself by lots of brainstorming and innovation, as you have to come up with a way to stay on top of the curve, or your product starts gliding down.
 The decline phase is, therefore, partly intertwined with the phase of development.
 New or improved features can make sure that your app keeps standing out from the competition, and stays a brand preference.

 Keep in mind that, with some products or applications, decline is inevitable.
-Think of applications that are bound to a specific niche or event, that eventually loses its relevance.
+Think of applications that are bound to a specific niche or event that eventually loses its relevance.
 For example, during the Corona crisis, there is a big increase of immensely popular applications measuring worldwide spread of COVID-19.
 Once the crisis is over, it’s very unlikely that these apps will stay on top of their game for a long time.
 These kinds of apps are, therefore, rarely made for long-term endurance.
-Their focus lays on being the first one on the market and gathering enough market share and revenue before the inevitable decline.
+Their focus lies on being the first one on the market and gathering enough market share and revenue before the inevitable decline.

-As a full stack digital agency, Lizard Global is experienced in Application Lifecycle Management.
+As a full stack digital agency, Lizard Global is experienced in application lifecycle management.
 The benefits of having a digital partner that supports your business in ALM are indispensable for achieving a successful and long-lasting application.
 Not only does it bring your product on the market in a well-prepared and cost-efficient way, it also improves product safety, increases sales opportunities, and greatly reduces errors and waste.
 Here are a few more reasons why having a full stack and Agile digital partner supporting you with ALM can be beneficial:

 - An experienced agency is aware of the market status and technological possibilities